 Sketch your design on paper so you can decide what will fill the pages of your book.
 I've jumped way ahead to show you what I came up with.
 My shapes are complex and detailed--but yours don't need to be like this if you don't want to put in all that work.
 A simple shape book with circles, squares, and triangles, letters, numbers, etc. could be cute too!

 After your initial sketch is finished, you will need to create a paper pattern of the full-scale shapes so you can trace them onto the textured materials.
-My baby boy template is available for purchase here.
-(I charge $3 for the 3-page PDF, it will be e-mailed to you.)
+The baby boy template I created is available here.

 I always use a lite HeatnBond iron-adhesive to create my shapes.
 I find that it makes the work easier and always looks great!
 See the full tutorial here.

 I've also added lots of letters to personalize the book.
 To add letters, see my fabric letter tutorial here.)

 Peel off the paper from your shapes and letters.
 Arrange them onto the pages and iron them in place.
 Center a batting square behind each "page" and pin in place.
 Stitch all letters and shapes in place.

 Once everything is stitched down, take the first two rectangles in your column.

 To prepare them to be sewn together, place them (batting-sides together) so the pictures face out.
 Line up the edges and pin in place.

 Stitch around the rectangle's perimeter using 1/2" seam allowance.

 Take the next two rectangles from the column and sew them together using the same steps.
 Repeat a third time with the final two rectangles in the column.
 Next, make a new column with the following pages facing up: (1 & 10); (3 & 8); and (5 & 6).